 The Audit Committee’s responsibilities shall also include:

-- Preparing the report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement, and the appointment, compensation, retention, oversight and, where appropriate, replacement of the Company’s outside auditors, who are responsible to the Board and the Audit Committee.
+- Ensuring the preparation of the report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement, and the appointment, compensation, retention, oversight and, where appropriate, replacement of the Company’s outside auditors, who are responsible to the Board and the Audit Committee.

 The Audit Committee has authority to conduct or authorize investigations into any matters within its scope of responsibility.
 Such authority includes but is not limited to: